Children like Sara Sharif deserve to be seen, heard and believed

 For too long, we’ve been stuck in a cycle of tragedy, inquiry and inaction.
 However, our evidence on effective safeguarding highlighted that multi-agency teams who work collectively with health, education, and social services have successfully developed holistic care plans, ensuring children remain visible across systems.

-Early intervention efforts, prioritising family-based support, have demonstrated how vulnerabilities can be addressed before escalating into crises, as noted by the Institute for Fiscal Studies’ examination on the impacts of Sure Start programmes.
+Early intervention efforts, prioritising family-based support, have demonstrated how vulnerabilities can be addressed before escalating into crises, as noted by the Institute for Fiscal Studies’ examination of the impacts of Sure Start programmes.

 These successes often hinge on strong professional relationships and clear communication, preventing tragic outcomes.
 Such outcomes should not be left to chance or the presence of particularly motivated teams or individuals.
 Instead, they must become the standard nationwide.